bowman2001/perplexdoc/content/doc/intro/workflow/local-server/index.md

 tags: [Hugo]
 ---

-When we are working on our content, we often like to examine the resulting pages immediately.
-To generate an immediate local preview, we can run Hugo in server mode.
+While working on our content, we like to examine the result.
+To generate an immediate local preview, we run Hugo in server mode.
 {.p-first} <!--more-->

-The following instructions assume, that you are in the project root of a copy of this documentation project.
+The following instructions assume, that you have opened a terminal and changed to your project root containing a copy of this documentation project.

 ## Hugo’s server mode